thehecksteam/hecks/BACKLOG.md

 <!-- /TOC -->

 # New
+* create scaffold for hecks
+* add pry to everything
+* How to do unique checks such as on team.name?
+* generate support files on `hecks generate new`
+* hecks console - loads the current domain in IRB
+* Dont let nil override default values
 * Add an examples project
 * Add an adapters project
 * Add a plugins project that includes hecks_activemodel